IgorMundstein/WinMemoryCleaner/README.md

 WinMemoryCleaner is the **antivirus serum**.
 It's not a magical cure-all, but a targeted, clean, and honest tool.
 Here's why it's different and still relevant:

-* **It's for the Majority, Not Just the Elite:** While a brand-new PC with 64GB of RAM and Windows 11 might not see a dramatic difference, that's not the reality for most.
-The most common amount of RAM on Steam is still just **16GB**.
-This tool is for the student with an 8GB laptop, the gamer on a budget, and the developer running multiple VMs who needs to reclaim every last megabyte.
+* **It's for the Majority, Not Just the Elite:** While a brand-new PC with 64GB of RAM might not see a dramatic difference, that's not the reality for the average user.
+To understand what typical PCs look like, we can look at the Steam Hardware & Software Survey, which collects data from millions of gamers worldwide.
+According to this survey, the most common amount of RAM is just 16GB.
+This tool is built for that majority: the student with an 8GB laptop, the gamer on a budget with 16GB, and the developer running multiple virtual machines who needs to reclaim every last megabyte to keep their system running smoothly.
 * **It Gives You Control:** Modern Windows is good at memory management, but it's automated.
 It doesn't know you're about to launch a massive game and need all available RAM *right now*.
 This tool lets you make that decision yourself by clearing cached memory (the Standby List) on demand.
 * **It's Verifiable:** As shown in the "Proof of Concept" section, you don't have to trust us blindly.
 You can use Windows' own tools to see the app working in real-time.
 We're not hiding anything.
 * **It's Built on Honesty:** The code is open-source, and every function it performs is a documented, native Windows API call.
 We are simply providing a safe and easy-to-use interface for powerful system maintenance tasks that already exist.